-undersigned hereby certifies to [ISSUING BANK] ("Issuer"), with reference to cable Letter of Credit No(the "Letter of Credit") issued by in favor of the undersigned ("Beneficiary"), as follows: (1) The undersigned is the of Beneficiary and is duly authorized by Beneficiary to execute and deliver this Certificate on behalf of Beneficiary.
-(2) Beneficiary hereby makes demand against the Letter of Credit by Beneficiary's presentation of the draft accompanying this Certificate, for payment of U.S. dollars (US\$), which amount, where aggregated together with any additional amount that has not been drawn under the Letter of Credit, is not in excess of the Stated Amount (as in effect of the date hereof).
-(3) The conditions for a drawing by Beneficiary pursuant to [describe the draw conditions from the underlying agreement].
-(4) You are hereby directed to make payment of the requested drawing to: (insert wire instructions) Beneficiary Name and Address: By: Title: Date: (5) Capitalized terms used herein and not otherwise defined herein shall have the respective meanings set forth in the Letter of Credit.
-[BEN EFICIARY] By: Date:
+The undersigned hereby certifies to [ISSUING BANK] ("Issuer"), with reference to Irrevocable Letter of Credit No. (the "Letter of Credit") issued by Issuer in favor of the undersigned ("Beneficiary"), as follows:

+- (1) The undersigned is the of Beneficiary and is duly authorized by Beneficiary to execute and deliver this Certificate on behalf of Beneficiary. - (3) The conditions for a drawing by Beneficiary pursuant to [describe the draw conditions from the underlying agreement]. - (4) You are hereby directed to make payment of the requested drawing to: (insert wire instructions)

+Beneficiary Name and Address:

+By:

+Title:

+Date:

+(5) Capitalized terms used herein and not otherwise defined herein shall have the respective meanings set forth in the Letter of Credit.

+[BENEFICIARY]

+Title:

+Date: